bussidn/TimelinKata/README.md

 So, this kata will ask you to design a simple concept and make it more and more harder to do so.

 ## Timeline

+A timeline is simple a bunch of ordered dates